 I’ve always loved the ocean, although I didn’t grow up anywhere near it.
 I’ve primarily lived in the greater Bay Area and Central Valley of California– until now!
 I’m thrilled to be living by the ocean because I can now regularly participate in my favorite pastime: “finding something on the beach that I don’t recognize and proceeding to identify and research it in great detail.”

 Since arriving at UC Santa Cruz, I’ve been assisting in the Raimondi-Carr lab, which has been a remarkable experience.
 It’s quite literally been a dream come true!
 I’m currently working on my senior thesis.

 In my spare time, I teach gifted children online through Athena’s Advanced Academy as a Junior Instructor.
-My classes thus far include: Marine Biology, Marine Mammals, The Tropical Coral Reef Ecosystem, Marine Ecology, The Rocky Intertidal Ecosystem, Marine Ichthyology, All About Algae, and Underwater Forests: Kelp Ecosystems.
+My classes thus far include: Marine Biology, In-Depth Marine Biology, Marine Biological & Ecological Independent Study, Marine Mammals, The Tropical Coral Reef Ecosystem, Marine Ecology, The Rocky Intertidal Ecosystem, Marine Ichthyology, All About Algae, and Underwater Forests: Kelp Ecosystems.

 I’m looking forward to creating more classes, learning as much as I can, and eventually earning my PhD.